cabal-club/cable/readme.md

 - The latest of each user's `post/join` or `post/leave` post to the channel.
 - The latest `post/topic` post to channel, made by any user who posted it while being a member of the channel.
-- The latest `post/info` post of each user in the channel, even if made while not a member of the channel.
+- The latest `post/info` post of each user who is a member of the channel, even if made while not a member of the channel.

-Here "historic updates(word choice?)" refers to updates that occurred in the past.
-A request for `limit=5` records would expect the 5 latest updates for the given channel.
+This request expects *all* historic posts that make up the channel state to be returned, followed by up to `updates` number of live posts that further alter this channel's state.

-Set `limit` to 0 to not receive any historical updates and set `updates` to 0 to not receive any live updates.
+Set `updates` to 0 to not receive any live state updates.

 The responses will keep coming until this request is cancelled or until the `updates` limit is reached.

 ### request channel list (`msg_type=6`)